conestack/plumber/README.rst

 Detailed
 ~~~~~~~~
-XXX: Is this sane to have here?
+XXX: Would this be sane to have here?
 Include coverage files as preformatted.

 Contributors